 What about the people who work in the industry here in Georgia?
 What are they saying?

-A Change.org petition launched by local production designer Molly Coffee and several other women in Georgia’s film industry currently has more than 3,200 signatures and urges those in Hollywood not to boycott but rather to continue supporting Georgia workers.
-A small group of women at the #DoBetterGA rally, all wearing t-shirts with the “We Work Here” slogan featured on the petition, told us they’d prefer people stay in fight in Georgia rather than boycott.
-“What we need right now is people to be on our side, not just be like, you know what, I’m outta here because it’s too messed up or it’s beyond help,” said Mazzy Solana, a set decoration buyer who has worked in the film industry for a decade.
+Stay and Fight Georgia, a group founded by camera assistant Callie Moore, had raised more than $12,000 for the ACLU of Georgia by late June.
+In addition, a Change.org petition launched by local production designer Molly Coffee and several other women in Georgia’s film industry had nearly 4,500 signatures as of late June and urges those in Hollywood not to boycott but rather to continue supporting Georgia workers.
+A small group of women at the #DoBetterGA rally, all wearing T-shirts with the “We Work Here” slogan featured on the petition, said they’d prefer people stay and fight in Georgia rather than boycott.
+“What we need right now is people to be on our side, not just be like, you know what, I’m outta here, because it’s too messed up or it’s beyond help,” said Mazzy Solana, a set decoration buyer who has worked in the film industry for a decade.
 “We don’t want to feel like we’re beyond help.
 We need all the help we can get right now.”

-IATSE Local 479, the labor union that represents many crew members in Georgia’s film industry, released a letter to its members in April trying to calm fears by saying noting that the law would likely get held up in court and that “most responsible persons in the industry and the media, as well as many politicians, recognize that a boycott of Georgia will only adversely affect the thousands of jobs created by the entertainment industry in Georgia.”
-The union pointed out maintaining the 30 percent tax credit that makes the industry even possible—unlike many other states, it does not have a cap, making it one of the most attractive in the country—is still the most critical issue.
-On May 24, the union released a statement thanking production companies that “committed to stay and fight,” and said it would work to “produce a political campaign to address the challenges our industry is facing in Georgia.”
-That campaign is set to be presented to union members on June 23.
+IATSE Local 479, the labor union that represents many crew members in Georgia’s film industry, released a letter to its members in April trying to calm fears by noting that the law would likely get held up in court and that “most responsible persons in the industry and the media, as well as many politicians, recognize that a boycott of Georgia will only adversely affect the thousands of jobs created by the entertainment industry in Georgia.”
+The union pointed out maintaining the 30 percent tax credit that incentivizes the industry—unlike many other states, it does not have a cap, making it one of the most attractive in the country—is still the most critical issue.
+On May 24, the union released a statement condemning the bill and thanked production companies that “are committed to stay and fight.”
+The union said it would work to “produce a political campaign to address the challenges our industry is facing in Georgia.”

 Related reading: Hey, Hollywood: Boycotting our state will hurt Georgia women, not help them—a local film industry worker pens an open letter, suggesting another way to fight

-Didn’t this whole thing happen two years ago with the “religious liberty” bill?
-How is this different?
+Didn’t this whole thing happen three years ago with the “religious liberty” bill?

 Kind of.
-On March 28, 2016, then Governor Nathan Deal vetoed House Bill 757, more commonly known as the “religious liberty” bill.
-Critics warned that the Republican-sponsored bill could be used to discriminate against LGBTQ Georgians, and some of the state’s largest businesses, including Coca-Cola and Delta Air Lines, opposed the measure.
-Disney and Marvel Studios, who at the time were shooting Guardians of the Galaxy Vol. 2 in Atlanta, threatened to stop doing business in the state if the law was enacted.
-AMC also urged the governor not to sign.
+On March 28, 2016, then Governor Nathan Deal vetoed House Bill 757, which is more commonly known as the “religious liberty” bill.
+Critics had warned that the Republican-sponsored bill could be used to discriminate against LGBTQ Georgians, and some of the state’s largest businesses, including Coca-Cola and Delta Air Lines, opposed the measure.
+Disney and Marvel Studios, who at the time were shooting Guardians of the Galaxy Vol. 2 in Atlanta, threatened to stop doing business in the state if HB 757 was enacted.
+AMC also urged the governor not to sign the bill.

-Because HB 757 would have gone into effect immediately rather than the nine month waiting period placed on HB 481, the backlash against the “religious liberty” bill was swift.
+Because HB 757 would have gone into effect immediately rather than be submitted to the nine-month waiting period placed on HB 481, the backlash against the “religious liberty” bill was swift.
 The bill passed on March 16, and Disney released its statement one week later.
 In contrast, it took Disney 21 days to respond to Kemp’s signing of HB 481.
 The language was also stronger for the “religious liberty” bill: “ . . . we will plan to take our business elsewhere should any legislation allowing discriminatory practices be signed into state law,” according to the AJC, as opposed to Iger saying that Disney is now “watching it very carefully.”
-And unlike the religious freedom bill, many non-film industry companies have not taken a public stand on the abortion law, with the exception of a May 25 letter opposing the bill that was signed by 90 people, among them, execs from Coca-Cola and Amazon.com.

 How is Kemp reacting to all of this?